Meet the 2018 New York City Fellows

 Julio serves as the President of La Unidad Latina Foundation, a non-profit organization committed to propelling students dedicated to advancing the Latino community from high school to college graduation and beyond.
 Additionally, he consults for educational non-profit and for-profit companies to increase revenues and develop strategic programming partnerships.
 He is driven to build a community of individuals and organizations dedicated to the advancement of the Latinx community.
 He also works to decrease wealth inequality by increasing educational attainment and creating professional development opportunities for all.
 Lastly, Julio serves on the boards of Highbridge Voices and LPZ Cinetech, organizations dedicated to developing NYC youth through arts programming.
 Prior to his current role, Julio served as a Business Operations Manager at a Bronx, NY middle school and a human resources practitioner in the manufacturing and financial services industries.
 One of his proudest moments to date was working with the Bronx Parks Department to install basketball courts in the empty recess yards of three Bronx Middle Schools.
 Julio studied Industrial and Labor Relations at Cornell University and received a Master’s degree in Management from the Harvard Extension School.
 He was born in Dominican Republic, grew up in Harlem, and is proud to call the Bronx home.

-Chris Chu is the legislative director for New York State Assembly Member Daniel O’Donnell.
-In his current role, Chris develops the member’s legislative priorities, advises on policy, drafts correspondence, and strategizes partnerships to advance the member’s policy agenda.
+Chris Chu was the community affairs director for New York State Assembly Member Daniel O’Donnell.
 His work requires a comprehensive understanding of the local, state, and federal news and legislation.
 Previously, he served as director of community affairs and constituent liaison, in which he worked to advocate for tenants, reduce the bureaucratic hurdles of healthcare, and promote access to public services.

 Prior to entering New York politics, Chris served as a Fulbright Scholar and Cultural Ambassador in Brazil.
 For his Fulbright Scholarship, Chris co-taught English and led a self-designed course covering contemporary American politics at a federal university in Brazil.
 His classes ranged from discussions about affirmative action in higher education to the implications of a two-party political system.
 This focus on generating dialogue on how politics and policy affect people compelled him to enter public service.